svylabs/trustlex/whitepaper.md

 ## Bitcoin Script

-We have independently ensured the Custom Bitcoin script that we have developed to enable the exchange protocol is secure and cannot result in losing coins.
+We have independently ensured the custom Bitcoin script that we have developed to enable the exchange protocol is secure and cannot result in losing coins.

 ## Smart Contract security

 We have implemented tests to ensure funds are accessible and not locked by smart contract.
-We plan to undergo an external Audit to ensure the smart contract is secure.
+We plan to undergo an external audit to ensure the smart contract is secure.

 # Use cases